tominal/HERevival/readme.md

 ### **Models**

 #### User
-The user is you! (duh) You have a unique IP, internet speed,
+The user is you (duh)!
+You have a unique IP, internet speed, and a webserver.

 #### Programs
-A program has different types.
+A program has different types. .crc, .hash, .fwl, etc.

 #### Server
 You initially get one server when registering.
 A server specs will include CPU, RAM, HDD, Network, etc. Further in the game if you purchase more servers, the hardware specs will sum to reproduce the server clustering from HEL.